philburk/hmsl/README.md

     native/Win32 - port of HMSL to pForth for Windows by Robert Marsanyi and Phil Burk native/juce - port of HMSL to pForth using JUCE by Phil Burk

-    native/osx - port of HMSL to pForth for Mac OSX by Andrew Smith and Phil Burk - OBSOLETE

 ## Building HMSL on OSX